 Write in love by being honest with yourself.

-Write in love by being comfortable with your past.
+Write in love by accepting and loving your past.

-Write in love by growing in it in order to see yourself progress.
+Write in love by constantly growing in love with yourself and your journey.

 For solidarity, here is my letter that I wrote on October 14, 2015.